 A cloud-based document management system denotes a singular system or software responsible for storing, tracking, and managing electronic documents in different formats with the possibility to be modified by different users.
 With this system, users can optimize and streamline their document management workflows and enhance productivity.
-Functioned as a central repository, DMS can be integrated with other cloud-related management tools.
+Functioning as a central repository, DMS can be integrated with other cloud-related management tools.

 What are the benefits of cloud document management systems?